 BOEM held three public meetings on the Draft Environmental Impact Statement.
 The recordings can be found below:

 Beacon Wind, LLC is developing Lease Area OCS-A 0520, located offshore approximately 20 miles southwest Nantucket, Massachusetts.
 The Lease Area is anticipated to be developed in two phases.
-Together, BW 1 and BW 2 would produce over 2,000 megawatts of wind energy.
+Together, Beacon Wind 1 and Beacon Wind 2 would consist of up to 155 wind turbine generators (WTGs) that are 1,083 feet tall at the top blade tip.
+The projects would produce 1,230 megawatts of wind energy.

-On September 24, 2021, BOEM approved the Site Assessment Plan for Beacon Wind.
-Beacon Wind has not yet submitted a Construction and Operations Plan (COP).
+BOEM approved the Site Assessment Plan for Beacon Wind on September 24, 2021.
+On June 5, 2023, Beacon Wind submitted a Construction and Operations Plan (COP) which the Town has commented on.
 We will continue to monitor the environmental permitting process once BOEM initiates review.